Nawaz to return to Kot Lakhpat Jail tonight as bail expires

 As the six-week bail period handed to ousted premier Nawaz Sharif for medical treatment expires today, the PML-N has decided to organise a procession to accompany him as he returns to Lahore's Kot Lakhpat Jail.

-According to party sources, Nawaz will leave for jail after opening his fast at his residence in Lahore.
+According to party sources, Nawaz will leave for jail after breaking his fast at his residence in Lahore.

 The former premier will be accompanied by his daughter Maryam and nephew Hamza, the Punjab Assembly opposition leader, who will drive Nawaz's car.